cssconf/blog-content/2015/2015-09-14_meet-tim-holman/2015-09-14_meet-tim-holman.md

 At one point in my life, I enjoyed giving multi-line text ellipsis as an interview question… that was pretty evil, and is always full of nerves!

 <span class="strong-border">Can you think of a demo that recently blew your mind?
-Something on codepen, or github, perhaps?</span>
+Something on codepen, or github perhaps?</span>
 At this point, Tiffany Rayside is more or less blowing my mind once a day with her [awesome demos and conceptual work](http://codepen.io/tmrDevelops/) on Codepen.
 Really, she’s one to watch!

 <span class="strong-border">What do you enjoy most about giving talks at conferences?</span>